andrewmcaleavey/ReliableTrendIndex/README.md

 |  99 |    6 |

 That data shows a difference score of `1` cm.
-From the example text, we know that the standard error of the difference is `.7071068`.
+From the example text, we know that the standard error of the difference is `.7071068` and the standard error of measurement is `0.5`.

 We could simply compute the RCI for this individual by using their first and last observations, which is commonly done in routine care and